For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 LBE, ruck sack or pack, hydration system, head gear preferably boonie style, eye protection, rain gear, tactical gloves optional but recommended, any additional duty gear used in actual operations.

-Tactical Survival Techniques for LE
+Tactical Survival Techniques for Law Enforcement

 This course address survival techniques that deal with awareness/threat recognition, deadly force, aftermath, off duty issues, cover and concealment, threats from within, spotting hidden weapons, autos and ammo, medical response and how to improve your chances of surviving a lethal attack.